MileHacker Logo

 Ride-Sharing Apps & Safety

-• Uber/Didi/Cabify are limited or non-existent in the Carretera Austral region.
+• Uber/Didi/Cabify are limited or non-found in the Carretera Austral region.

 • Take official, licensed taxis; negotiate fare for longer trips without meter.

-• Hitchhiking is common, but exercise caution; travel in pairs if possible.
+• Hitchhiking is common, but exercise caution; travel in pairs if you can.

 Rental Options